DreamOfTheRedChamber/system-design-interviews/cache/redisAvailability.md

 ### Subjective and objective down state
 * Subjective down state: An SDOWN condition is reached when it does not receive a valid reply to PING requests for the number of seconds specified in the configuration as is-master-down-after-milliseconds parameter.
 * Objective down state: When enough Sentinels \(at least the number configured as the quorum parameter of the monitored master\) have an SDOWN condition, and get feedback from other Sentinels using the SENTINEL is-master-down-by-addr command.

-* Sentinels and slaves auto discovery
-  * You don't need to configure a list of other Sentinel addresses in every Sentinel instance you run, as Sentinel uses the Redis instances Pub/Sub capabilities in order to discover the other Sentinels that are monitoring the same masters and slaves.
-Similarly you don't need to configure what is the list of the slaves attached to a master, as Sentinel will auto discover this list querying Redis.
-  * Process
-    * Every Sentinel publishes a message to every monitored master and slave Pub/Sub channel **sentinel**:hello, every two seconds, announcing its presence with ip, port, runid.
-    * Every Sentinel is subscribed to the Pub/Sub channel **sentinel**:hello of every master and slave, looking for unknown sentinels.
-When new sentinels are detected, they are added as sentinels of this master.
-    * Hello messages also include the full current configuration of the master.
-If the receiving Sentinel has a configuration for a given master which is older than the one received, it updates to the new configuration immediately.

 ## Master election
 ### Step1: Remove insuitable nodes